oliwiagil/ProjektPO/README.md

+# In directory JarFile is located jar file with whole project.
+# There are prepared two run files (to run application under linux or windows)
+# In this project is required java 11.0.2
+#
 # This is a new branch for temporary stuff
 # we can test code here and delete this branch at any time
 #